Scientific Name

 How to Grow and Care

-Swamp Stonecrop is a stem plant grown both submersed or emersed and as a terrestrial plant.
-In fact, it must be controlled and watched in pond settings so that it does not escape into the garden.
+Swamp Stonecrop is a stem plant grown both submersed and emersed and as a terrestrial plant.
+It must be controlled and monitored in pond settings to prevent it from escaping into the garden.

-It provides excellent cover for tadpoles, frogs, and small fish from birds and larger fish as a pond plant.
-However, it is prone to breaching the pond's surface, even if planted at 2 feet (60 cm) below the surface, which is not an issue, as it allows the plant to flower, with its small white star-like flowers smaller than the stem width.
+It provides excellent cover for tadpoles, frogs, and small fish from birds and larger fish, serving as a valuable pond plant.
+However, it is prone to breaching the pond's surface, even when planted 2 feet (60 cm) below the surface, which is not an issue as it allows the plant to flower, with its tiny white star-like flowers, smaller than the stem width.

-As an aquarium plant, the stems will thrive and should be treated as any other stem plant, pinched off at the top when they grow higher than required, and the tops replanted to prevent them from breaking the surface.
+As an aquarium plant, the stems will thrive and should be treated like any other stem plant.
+Pinch off the tops when they grow higher than required, and replant them to prevent them from breaking the surface.

-This is an extremely vigorous plant, forgiving of many climate conditions.
+This is a highly vigorous plant, adaptable to a wide range of climate conditions.
 It grows throughout most of the year with minimal winter dieback.

 Links